kora-projects/kora-docs/mkdocs/blog/en/kora-dynamic-runtime-refresh.md

 ---

-# Static Topology Is Particularly Friendly to Observability
+## Static Topology Is Particularly Friendly to Observability { #static-topology-observability }

 Because the set of component types is bounded, metrics and traces can be designed around stable categories.